mitsuba-renderer/drjit/README.rst

   <https://en.wikipedia.org/wiki/AVX-512>`_ or `ARM Neon
   <https://developer.arm.com/architectures/instruction-sets/simd-isas/neon>`_.

-  *Dr.Jit* is ideal for Monte Carlo methods, where the same computation must be repeated for millions of random samples. *Dr.Jit* dynamically generates specialized parallel code for the target platform.
+  Dr.Jit works particular well for Monte Carlo methods, which performs the same computation on for millions of random samples.
+Dr.Jit dynamically generates specialized parallel code for the target platform.
 As a fallback, Dr.Jit can also be used without JIT-compilation, which turns the project into a header-only vector library without external dependencies.

-- **Differentiation**: If desired, *Dr.Jit* can compute derivatives using *automatic differentiation* (AD), using either `forward or reverse-mode accumulation <https://en.wikipedia.org/wiki/Automatic_differentiation>`_.
+- **Differentiation**: If desired, Dr.Jit can compute derivatives using *automatic differentiation* (AD), using either `forward or reverse-mode accumulation <https://en.wikipedia.org/wiki/Automatic_differentiation>`_.
   Differentiation and tracing go hand-in-hand to produce specialized derivative evaluation code.

-- **Python**: *Dr.Jit* types are accessible within C++17 and Python.
+- **Python**: Dr.Jit types are accessible within C++17 and Python.
 Code can be developed in either language, or even both at once.
 Combinations of Python and C++ code can be jointly traced and differentiated.

-*Dr.Jit* handles large programs with custom data structures, side effects, and polymorphism.
+Dr.Jit handles large programs with custom data structures, side effects, and polymorphism.
 It includes a mathematical support library including transcendental functions and types like vectors, matrices, complex numbers, quaternions, etc.